 - In active labor contracting, but not producing a puppy in over two hours

 - Not straining in between puppies for over one hour and you know there are more puppies to be born

 - Past due the 63rd day from the last breeding and has yet not gone into labor

-Disclaimer: this article is not to be used as a substitute for professional veterinary advice.
-Please keep your vet's phone number handy and don't hesitate to call him if something appears to be abnormal.
+Above all else, please keep your vet's phone number handy and don't hesitate to call him if anything appears to be abnormal.
 All new moms and pups should see a veterinarian for a wellness exam within 48 hours post-whelping.

 - The Dog's Heat Cycle Explained

 A dog's heat cycle may appear to be something quite difficult to understand.
 Unlike other species, the heat cycle of canines does not seem to follow any logic such as following a specific seasonality or...

 - How to help your dog give birth

 Sixty three days have passed since your dog has been bred and you think the big day has come.
 Your dam has reported the typical rectal temperature drop of 99.0 or lower.
 She has also lost her appetite, appears restless and has started the nesting...